meltano/handbook/src/_peopleops/compensation.md

 -   Doing a project or task that is core to their role.

--   For help onboarding a new GitLab team member.
+-   For help onboarding a new Meltano team member.

 -   Hitting target or quota

 -   Providing customer insight

--   Partnering or collaborating with other groups within GitLab
+-   Partnering or collaborating with other groups within Meltano

 -   Working long hours or on weekends